nextml-code/karlovic/README.rst

 Model Server
 ============

+NOTE: Currently in beta development.
+Breaking changes may happen at any time.

 The Karlovic library aims to simplify the process of setting up a htts server that serves machine learning models.

 Install